TheSignPainter98/mdbook-diataxis/README.md

 You will see that a new `[preprocessor.diataxis]` table has been added to your `book.toml`, the `[output.html]` table has been amended to include the newly-written `diataxis.css` file.

-The diátaxis directives are now available for use!
+The Diátaxis directives are now available for use!

 ## Usage